arsengspeyan/DevOps-react-rust-postgres/README.md

 • Update backend.tf to configure Terraform to use the S3 bucket as the backend.

-### Infrastructure Creation with Terraform on AWS
+### Infrastructure Setup with Terraform

-Clone this repository: `git clone <repository_url>`

-Navigate to the Terraform directory:`cd terraform/`

-Initialize Terraform: `terraform init`

-Review the execution plan: `terraform plan`

-Apply the changes: `terraform apply`
+This guide outlines the setup of a complete infrastructure on AWS using Terraform.
+The infrastructure includes a VPC, an EC2 instance with a PostgreSQL image created using Packer and Ansible, an EKS cluster for the backend, a load balancer, S3 for the frontend, and CloudFront for serving the frontend.

+##### Step 1: Set Up a VPC

+Create a Virtual Private Cloud (VPC) to isolate your resources.
+Configure subnets, route tables, and internet gateways to allow communication within the VPC and to the internet.

+##### Step 2: Launch an EC2 Instance

+Use the AMI created by Packer and Ansible to launch an EC2 instance.
+This instance will have PostgreSQL installed and configured, ready for your applications to use.

+##### Step 3: Set Up an EKS Cluster

+Create an Amazon Elastic Kubernetes Service (EKS) cluster to manage your backend services.
+This cluster will run your applications in a highly available and scalable environment.

+##### Step 4: Configure a Load Balancer

+Set up a load balancer using Terraform to distribute traffic to your backend services running in the EKS cluster.
+This ensures that your applications can handle varying loads and remain accessible.

+##### Step 5: Set Up S3 for Frontend

+Create an S3 bucket using Terraform to store your frontend files.
+These files can be static assets like HTML, CSS, and JavaScript, which will be served to users.
+Automate this setup with GitHub Actions.

+##### Step 6: Configure CloudFront

+Use CloudFront to serve your frontend files from S3.
+CloudFront will cache your files at edge locations worldwide, providing faster access to users and reducing load on your S3 bucket.
+Automate this configuration with GitHub Actions.

+##### Step 7: Create a GitHub Actions Workflow
+Create a new YAML file (e.g., .github/workflows/deploy-infrastructure.yml) in your repository under the .github/workflows/ directory.
+This file will define the GitHub Actions workflow for deploying your Terraform infrastructure.

-#### 4.Building React Files with GitHub Actions and Uploading to S3 Bucket
+### Building React Files with GitHub Actions and Uploading to S3 Bucket

-Configure GitHub Actions workflows in .github/workflows/ to build React files on push or pull request events.
+• Configure GitHub Actions workflows in .github/workflows/ to build React files.

-Ensure the workflow uploads the built files to the designated S3 bucket.
+• Ensure the workflow uploads the built files to the designated S3 bucket.

-#### 5.Frontend Serving with CloudFront, SSL Setup, and HTTPS Redirections
+### Frontend Serving with CloudFront, SSL Setup, and HTTPS Redirections

-Create a CloudFront distribution with the S3 bucket as the origin.
+• Create a CloudFront distribution with the S3 bucket as the origin.

-Obtain or import an SSL certificate from AWS ACM.
+• Obtain or import an SSL certificate from AWS ACM.

-Configure CloudFront to use HTTPS and set up HTTP to HTTPS redirections.
+• Configure CloudFront to use HTTPS and set up HTTP to HTTPS redirections.

-#### 6.Backend Deployment on EKS with Minimum 3 Replicas
+### 6.Backend Deployment on EKS with Minimum 3 Replicas

-Define Kubernetes manifests (deployment.yaml, service.yaml) for the backend application.
+• Define Kubernetes manifests (deployment.yaml, service.yaml) for the backend application.

-Deploy the application on Amazon EKS: `kubectl apply -f <manifests>`
+• Deploy the application on Amazon EKS: `kubectl apply -f <manifests>`

 ## Usage
 Provide instructions on accessing and using the deployed application and infrastructure.